ftokarek/Pylings/README.md

 While working with Pylings, please use a modern terminal for the best user experience, especially we recommend the Windows Terminal, with Git Bash via VS Code.

-The default terminal on Linux and Mac should be sufficient too, you can even use a terminal multiplexer such as [tmux](https://github.com/tmux/tmux) or [zellij](https://github.com/zellij-org/zellij)
+The default terminal on Linux and Mac should be sufficient too.

 > [!IMPORTANT]
 > There are some rendering issues, with Linux based terminals and some terminal multiplexers.
-You will need to referesh the terminal to get the format back (press <kbd>return</kbd> key), every time the terminal loses focus and is rendered again.

 ## Doing Exercises